 Sean Ogle has Location 180

-There are numerous other bloggers that sites or have written E-Books on how to do what they are doing.
+There are numerous other bloggers that have sites or have written E-Books on how to do what they are doing.

 When it comes to retiring overseas a lot of the same concerns apply but there are a few more to consider.
 First, when it comes to retiring most people are a little older and are looking to stretch those retirement dollars.
 The same things apply when it comes to downsizing your stuff.
-You won’t need and in a lot cases won’t be able to move everything you have now.
+You won’t need and in a lot of cases won’t be able to move everything you have now.

 There are also several things to consider in terms of support.
 Is there adequate medical care or if something goes wrong are you going to have to leave the country to seek medical attention.
 Is the country stable or do they have a history of violent overthrows of the government.
 Crime statistics, language barriers, property rental and ownership, staying in touch with friends and relatives back home, mail forwarding and more.
 All of these things need to be taken into consideration before you buy that dream home on a beach in the tropics.
 Exchange rates fluctuate so what will you do if your funds run low or you just get bored and want to work?